-5.1.
-The Upper Bound
+5.1 The Upper Bound

-5.1.1.
-The Algorithm
+5.1.1 The Algorithm

-The following algorithm implements a round-robin granting policy: the processes issue grants when they are in possession of a token that circulates on a ring.
+The following algorithm implements a round-robin granting policy: The processes issue grants when they are in possession of a token that circulates on a ring.

-Assume processes are numbered 0, ..., n-1 in clockwise order, and interpret i + 1 to be $i + 1 \mod n$ .
-Each process $p_i$ has input action REQUEST(i), TICK(i), and RECEIVE-TOKEN(i), output actions GRANT(i) and SEND-TOKEN(i), and internal action ELSE(i).
+Assume processes are numbered $0, \ldots, n-1$ in clockwise order, and interpret i+1 to be $i+1 \mod n$.
+Each process p_i has input actions REQUEST(i), TICK(i) and RECEIVE-TOKEN(i), output actions GRANT(i) and SEND-TOKEN(i), and internal action ELSE(i).
 The state of process i is divided into components:

+REQUESTED holding a Boolean value, initially false;

+IIMER holding an integer, initially 0;

+TICKED holding a Boolean value, initially true;

+MOTOR

-REQUESTED holding a Boolean value, initially false ; TIMER holding an integer, initially 0; TICKED holding a Boolean value, initially true; TOKEN holding a value in {not_here, available, used}, initially used for $p_0$ , not_here for the other processes.
+TOKEN holding a value in {not_here, available, used},

-Process $p_i$ executes the following algorithm:

-In fact, even if we deviate from the model by allowing accurate clocks with nonsynchronized starts, there is an algorithm which selects synchronization points so that its worst case response time is at most $n \cdot (m + (d/2))$ (plus some terms involving $c_2$ and l).
+3In fact, even if we deviate from the model by allowing accurate clocks with non-synchronized starts, there is an algorithm which selects synchronization points so that its worst case response time is at most $n \cdot (m + (d/2))$ (plus some terms involving and c_2 and l).
 A corresponding lower bound can also be proved.
 A formal treatment of these results requires several changes to our model, and we prefer not to present it here.
-The clock synchronization algorithm of [20] yields synchronization points that can be used by a distributed allocation algorithm whose response time is at most $n \cdot m + (n-1) d$ .
-Since the lower bound of [20] implies that this clock synchronization algorithm is optimal, it does not appear that a naive use of clock synchronization produces optimal mutual exclusion algorithms.
+The clock synchronization algorithm of [LL84] yields synchronization points that can be used by a distributed allocation algorithm whose response time is at most $n \cdot m + (n - 1)d$.
+Since the lower bound of [LL84] implies that this clock synchronization algorithm is optimal, it does not appear that a naive use of clock synchronization produces optimal resource allocation algorithms.

-'''
+initially used for p_0 , not here for the other processes.

+''' Process p_i executes the following algorithm:

 REQUEST(i)

-Effect:
+Effect: '''

 REQUESTED := true

 TICK(i)

+'''

 Effect:

+'''

+'''

 TIMER := TIMER -1

 TICKED := true

+'''

+'''

 GRANT(i)

+'''

-Precondition:
+''' Precondition:

-REOUESTED = true
+REQUESTED = true

 TOKEN = available

-TICKED = true
+TICKED = true '''

-Effect:

-REQUESTED := false

-TOKEN := used

-TIMER := |(m+l)/c_1| + 1

-TICKED := false
+REQUESTED := false TOKEN := used TIMER := $\lfloor (m+l)/c_1 \rfloor + 1$ TICKED := false

+'''

-SEND-TOKEN(i)/ to process p{i+1}/
+SEND-TOKEN(i) / to process p{i+1} /

 Precondition:

 TOKEN = used

 TIMER \leq 0

 Effect:

+'''
-TOKEN := not_here

-TICKED := false
+TOKEN := not_here TICKED := false

 ELSE(i)

-Precondition:

-neither GRANT(i) nor SEND-TOKEN(i) is enabled
+neither GRANT(i) nor SEND-TOKEN(i) is enabled Effect:

-Effect:

 TICKED := false

 RECEIVE-TOKEN(i)

-Effect:

 if REQUESTED then TOKEN := available else TOKEN := used

-'''

-5.1.2.
-Correctness Proof
+5.1.2 Correctness Proof

-Now let B be the composition of all the given timed automata: operators, moving parts, processes, channels, and clocks.
+Now let B be the composition of all the given timed automata: operators, moving parts, processes, channels and clocks.
 This subsection is devoted to proving the following theorem.

-THEOREM 5.1.
-Algorithm B is a distributed computer system that solves the timed mutual exclusion problem.
+Theorem 5.1 Algorithm B is a correct distributed resource allocation algorithm.

 As in the proof of the centralized algorithm, we construct the I/O automaton time(B).
-This time, the new state components are current, plus, for each i, first, and last for the following partition classes:
+This time, the new state components are Ctime, plus, for each i, Ftime and Ltime for the following partition classes:

 - 1. REQUEST(i), which contains the single action REQUEST(i), - 2.
 FINISH(i), which contains the single action FINISH(i), - 3.
-TICK(i), which contains the single action TICK(i), and

-4. LOCAL(i), the class of locally controlled actions of process i, which contains all the actions GRANT(i), SEND-TOKEN(i), and ELSE(i).
+TICK(i), which contains the single action TICK(i), and - 4.
+LOCAL(i), the class of locally controlled actions of process i, which contains all the actions GRANT(i), SEND-TOKEN(i) and ELSE(i).

-Initially, we have first(REQUEST(i)) = 0, $last(REQUEST(i)) = \infty$ , first(FINISH(i)) = 0, $last(FINISH(i)) = \infty$ , $first(TICK(i)) = c_1$ , $last(TICK(i)) = c_2$ , first(LOCAL(i)) = 0, and last(LOCAL(i)) = l.
+Initially, we have Ftime(REQUEST(i)) = 0, $Ltime(REQUEST(i)) = \infty$, Ftime(FINISH(i)) = 0 and $Ltime(FINISH(i)) = \infty$, $Ftime(TICK(i)) = c_1$, $Ltime(TICK(i)) = c_2$, Ftime(LOCAL(i)) = 0 and Ltime(LOCAL(i)) = l.

-Let # tokens(i) be the length of the queue in channel(i, i + 1).
+Let #tokens(i) be the length of the queue in channel(i, i+1).
 We first prove a lemma giving an invariant for time(B); this invariant happens not to involve any of the state components that encode time information.
 The proof appears in Appendix A.2.